tailcallhq/tailcallhq.github.io/src/pages/about.md

 ### Now a little bit about us

-We are aiming to build the worlds most powerful GraphQL infrastructure.
-At our core, we're not just a tech company; we're an adventurous troupe, thinking from principles, challenging everything we already know.
+We are aiming to build the world's most powerful GraphQL infrastructure.
+At our core, we're not just a tech company; we're an adventurous troupe, with first principles thinking, challenging everything we already know.
 Our pride and joy?
-A product that's as game-changing and finding secret hacks in the race for optimization. 💡 How do we do it?
+A product that's as game-changing and writing the fastest code possible. 💡 How do we do it?
 We create a culture that champions flexibility, 'higher-order' thinking, and a performance obsession that'd make a Formula 1 pit crew look laid-back!

 But even the most exciting journey is better with companions, right?
-We're scouting for fellow tech enthusiasts who aren't afraid to confront functional programming's quirks, and share our passion for creating out-of-this-world solutions. 🌌 If you're all about solving complex problems, love flexibility in your work, and want to be part of a team that enjoys the journey as much as the destination, then you're our kind of person! 🚀
+We're scouting for fellow enthusiasts who share our passion for creating out-of-this-world solutions. 🌌 If you're all about solving complex problems, love flexibility in your work, and want to be part of a team that enjoys the journey as much as the destination, then you're our kind of person! 🚀

-Fancy being part of this thrilling journey and building a stateful memory whilst on it?
-Send us a message at `hi@tailcall.run`.
+Fancy being part of this thrilling journey?
+Send us a message at **hi@tailcall.run**.
 We can't wait to hear from you! ❤️